 When Using Glue-ups in Joinery is Best

-All Aboard The Grain Train
+All Aboard the Grain Train

 Wood adhesives are stronger than wood itself and stronger than many fasteners when applied correctly.
-But that doesn’t mean that glue is the best choice for a joint.
+But that doesn’t mean that glue is the best choice for all joints.
 The wood grain orientation is an important component of joint strength.
 Wood cells are structured like a bundle of straws.
 Imagine these straws drawing water from the roots to the uppermost part of the tree.
 When a tree is hewn into lumber, the orientation of the straws creates three types of grain: end, edge, and face grain.
 The end grain is like the open ends of the straw bundle, the edge the thinner side, and the face the broader side.
 When an end grain is glued, the straws draw the glue away from the surface as they did with water in the wood’s tree days.
 This results in a weak adhesion.
 End grain glue-ups have very little lateral strength.
 A good example is the butt joint where and end grain is joined to face grain.

 When Using Glue-ups in Joinery is Best Continued